Aden Durde

-Aden Durde (born 10 July 1979) is a British American football coach and former linebacker who is the defensive coordinator for the Seattle Seahawks of the National Football League (NFL).
+Aden Durde (DUR---dee; born 10 July 1979) is a British American football coach and former linebacker who is the defensive coordinator for the Seattle Seahawks of the National Football League (NFL).
 He previously served as the defensive line coach for the Dallas Cowboys from 2021 to 2023.

 Durde played as linebacker for the Carolina Panthers and Kansas City Chiefs of the National Football League (NFL) and the Scottish Claymores and Hamburg Sea Devils of NFL Europe.
 Durde is also known for being an integral part of the International Player Pathway program.

 Playing career

-Born in Middlesex, England, Durde began his football career in the United Kingdom with the London Olympians, a British American Football League team.
-He also played for a successful Hayes Braves team, based in Hayes, Middlesex, as a teenager.
+Born in London, England, Durde began his football career in the United Kingdom with the London Olympians, a British American Football League team.
+He also played for a successful Hayes Braves team, based in Hayes, London, as a teenager.
+Durde attended North Iowa Area Community College in Mason City, Iowa.
+NFL records list him as having played linebacker at North Iowa Area Community College.

 Scottish Claymores

-Durde played for the Scottish Claymores from 2003 until 2004 when team operations were permanently suspended by NFL Europe due to low attendance numbers and an increased league focus on the German market.
+Durde played for the Scottish Claymores from 2003 until 2004 when team operations were permanently suspended by NFL Europe due to low attendance numbers and an increased league focus on Germany.